Fitbit Premium vs free: What's the difference and is it worth upgrading in 2024?

 Is Fitbit Premium worth it?

-However great Fitbit Premium is on the surface, it's only worth investing in the subscription if you plan on using all or most of the features regularly.
+However great Fitbit Premium though, it's only worth investing in the subscription if you plan to use all or most of the features regularly.
 In my opinion, Fitbit Premium is best suited to those looking to start exercising consistently at home or in the gym, those looking to improve their daily diet with healthier choices, and those who need a little motivation to get going with it all.

-Anyone looking to make truly transformational changes may be better off looking at some of the other trackers, such as those by Garmin or WHOOP, which are more advanced.
+Anyone looking to make truly transformational changes may be better off looking at more advanced trackers, such as the Apple Watch Series 9, the WHOOP 4.0 and those by Garmin, which are more advanced.

 Is Fitbit worth it without Premium?